30+ Fun and Easy Fundraising Ideas for Kids to Raise More

 You can host your own pictures with Santa event for a better experience for the kids, plus some extra funds for you!

-All you need for this event is to get a great camera and some of Santa’s finest helpers.
+All you need for this is a great camera and some of Santa’s finest helpers.
 Try including a holiday cookie-baking contest at this event.
 Who’s a better judge than Santa to find the best milk and cookies in town?
+That makes it one of the very special fundraising ideas for kids!

 Get your kids excited for the Halloween season and the season of giving!

 Instead of asking for candy, encourage your kids to explain your cause to each family they visit on Halloween and ask for spare change instead.
-Not only will this collect funds for your cause, but it also instills a charitable spirit in the kids.
+This will not only collect funds for your cause but also instill a charitable spirit in the kids.

 In addition to raising money, your kids will be spreading the word of your incredible mission to the entire community.